 Key Strategic Issues Status and Potential Impacts Plans to Address, Linkages to Goals and Measures Accessibility/ Flexibility Accessibility and flexibility of training (technical training in particular) and assessment opportunities remain major determinants of the extent of training participation and certification.
 Accessibility, on geographic and other bases, and flexibility are likely of particular relevance to the participation of some currently under-represented groups.
-The ITA continues to enhance the accessibility and flexibility of training options, with a current emphasis on e-learn- ing.
-Additionally, the ITA is working to improve opportunities for existing-skills assessment, most notably through develop- ment of a Multiple Assessment Pathways (MAP) initiative.
+The ITA continues to enhance the accessibility and flexibility of training options, with a current emphasis on e-learning through the E-PPRENTICE initiative.
+Additionally, the ITA is working to improve opportunities for existing-skills assessment, most notably through development of a Multiple Assessment Pathways (MAP) initiative.
 Measures of training participants and challengers will indicate success, as will continued tracking of participation by under-represented groups.
-Under-Represented Groups Increased participation on the part of target groups (including women, persons with disabilities, recent immigrants and Aboriginal peoples) will support certification growth, and is a potentially effective response to long- term demographic pressures.
+Under-Represented Groups Increased participation on the part of target groups (including women, persons with disabilities, recent immigrants and Aboriginal peoples) will support certification growth, and is a potentially effective response to long-term demographic pressures.
 It also represents enhanced opportunities for personal and career advancement on the part of members of such groups.
-The ITA is continuing to develop and implement various targeted labour-supply initiatives.
-Initiatives such as e-learning and MAP are of particular relevance to target groups (recent immigrants, in the case of MAP).
-While no longer the subject of specif- ic service plan measures, target-group partic- ipation will continue to be tracked, and will contribute to overall participation growth.
-Essential Skills Research strongly suggests that essen- tial-skills (i.e. literacy and numeracy) deficiencies are common barriers to entry into and completion of industry training and certification.
-The ITA is developing an Essential Skills Strategy, aimed at providing enhanced opportunities for essential-skills enhance- ment on the part of potential and current industry-training participants.
+The ITA is continuing to develop and implement various targeted labour-supply initiatives and has begun funding demonstration trades training programs for women, immigrants and Aboriginals.
+Initiatives such as E-PPRENTICE and MAP are of particular relevance to target groups (recent immigrants, in the case of MAP).
+While no longer the subject of specific service plan measures, target-group participation will continue to be tracked, and will contribute to overall participation growth.
+Essential Skills Research strongly suggests that essential-skills (i.e. literacy and numeracy) deficiencies are common barriers to entry into and completion of industry training and certification.
+The ITA is developing an Essential Skills Strategy, aimed at providing enhanced opportunities for essential-skills enhancement on the part of potential and current industry-training participants.
 Components will be implemented in partnership with different levels/types of training providers.
 Outcomes tracking will be an element of the strategy, and it will contribute to overall participation growth.